Implied Integrality in Mixed-Integer Optimization: Implied fixed integrality

 \begin{corollary}[primal detection] Let $S \subseteq N$ and $k \in N \setminus S$.
 Consider the polyhedron $P = \{x \in \R^N \mid a_S x_S + a_k x_k = b,~ Gx \leq d \}$ with $a_S \in \Q^S$, $a_k \in \Q \setminus \{0\}, b \in \Q$, $G \in \Q^{M \times N}$ and $d \in \Q^M$.
 If $\frac{ a_{S} }{ a_k } \in \Z^S$ and $\frac{ b }{ a_k } \in \Z$, then $x_k$ is implied fixed integer by $x_S$ for $P$. \end{corollary}

-\begin{appendixproof} After dividing the equation $a_S x_S + a_k x_k = b$ by $a_k$, it is of the form $a'_S x_S + x_k = b'$ for integral $a'_S \in \Z^S$ and $b' \in \Z$.
+\begin{proof} After dividing the equation $a_S x_S + a_k x_k = b$ by $a_k$, it is of the form $a'_S x_S + x_k = b'$ for integral $a'_S \in \Z^S$ and $b' \in \Z$.
 This does not affect the feasible region $P$.
-Since $a'_S$ and $b'$ are integral and the $1$-by-$1$ matrix with entry $1$ is unimodular with full column rank, \cref{thm_unimodular_implied_fixed} yields the desired result.
+Since $a'_S$ and $b'$ are integral and the $1$-by-$1$ matrix with entry $1$ is unimodular with full column rank, \cref{thm_unimodular_implied_fixed} yields the desired result. \end{proof} One advantage of \cref{thm_primal_detection} is that it is rather easy to detect and use in practice.
+However, easy examples where it may fail to detect implied fixed integrality exist.
+For example, if $3x + 2y = 3$ and $5x + 3 y = 4$ are part of a MILP model, the associated 2-by-2 matrix is unimodular and has full column rank, so $x$ and $y$ are implied fixed integers.
+However, \cref{thm_primal_detection} fails to detect implied fixed integrality of both $x$ and $y$ in this case.